hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/15-the-birth-of-minuchihr.md

 Without delay before the mighty Shah.

-The bearer said : " master of the crown !
+The bearer said :

+> master of the crown !
+>
-Let all thy heart be joy: behold fraj !"
+> Let all thy heart be joy: behold fraj !

 The world-divider's lips were full of smiles ;

-Thou wouldst have said: "His own fraj doth live."
+Thou wouldst have said :

+> His own fraj doth live.

+He clasped the noble child and prayed the Almighty :

+> Oh ! would that I might have mine eyes again,
+>
-He clasped the noble child and prayed the Almighty : — " Oh ! would that I might have mine eyes again, v - 95 That God would show to me this infant's face."
+> v - 95 That God would show to me this infant's face.

 He prayed so earnestly that God vouchsafed

 To give his sight back.
 When with open eyes

 He gazed on that new-comer's face he cried :

 " Be this day blest and our foes' hearts plucked out ! "

-He brought bright wine and splendid cups and called That babe of open visage Miniichihr, 1
+He brought bright wine and splendid cups and called

+That babe of open visage Miniichihr,

-And said : " From two pure parents there hath come
+And said :

+> From two pure parents there hath come
+>
-A proper branch to fruit."
+> A proper branch to fruit.

 He reared the babe

 So tenderly that not a breath passed o'er him.

 The slave that carried him upon her breast

 Trod not the ground, for underneath her feet

 The purest musk was strewn, and as she walked

 A sunshade of brocade was o'er her head.

 Years passed, no ill befell him from the stars ;

 ' Meanwhile the famous monarch taught the child

 All those accomplishments that kings require.

 1 The word here translated " open visage" is "mantfohihr."
+For the

-For the true meaning of Minuohihr see introductory note to the next reign.
+true meaning of Minuohihr see introductory note to the next reign.

 FARlDUN

-207

-When Faridiin had got back sight and heart,
+When Faridun had got back sight and heart,

 And all the world was talking of the boy,

 His grandsire gave to him a golden throne,

 A princely turquoise crown, a massive mace

-And treasury-key with thrones, torques, casques, and girdles,
+And treasury-key with thrones, torques, casques, and

+girdles,

 A bright-hued tent-enclosure of brocade

 With tents of leopard-skin, such Arab steeds

 With golden furniture, such Indian scimitars

-With golden sheaths, such store of casques and breast- plates,
+With golden sheaths, such store of casques and breast-

+plates,

 With buttoned hauberks made in Rum and bows

 From Chach and poplar shafts and shields from Chm

 And double-headed javelins of war !

-Thus Faridiin bestowed his hard-won treasures, v.
+Thus Faridun bestowed his hard-won treasures, v.
 96

 Convinced that Minuchihr was well deserving,